Elder-of-Ozone/schwarzschild-radius/README.md

 I would like to implement this idea into a weapon that can be utilised in the game.

-### Features Implemented
+## Features Implemented

 * Simple GUI - Not really but you can edit parameters :)
 *

-### Direction and Future Development
+## Direction and Future Development

 Well to be honest, this list will be huge so I'm not going to write it all down.
 I'll write a comprehensive road map in the months or years a head.

-	#### Features
-	Trade
+* Trade
-	Combat
+* Combat
-	etc
+* etc